zerotrustconsortium/vcn/README.md

 ## Usage

+Register an account with vChain.us first.

-Start with the `login` verb; the cli will walk you through account creation and setting up your keystore.
+Then start with the `login` verb; the cli will walk you through login and setting up your local keystore upon initial use.
 ```
 $> vcn --help
 $> vcn login